simpsonlab/simpsonlab.github.io/_posts/2015-05-19-io-performance.md

 This means that, for physical media, there is a limit to the number of (say) read I/O Operations Per Second (IOPS) that can be performed; the bottleneck could be at the filesystem level, or the disk controller, but it is normally at the level of the individual hard drive, where the least can be done about it.
 As a result, even for quite good, new, hard drives, a [typical performance](http://en.wikipedia.org/wiki/IOPS#Mechanical_hard_drives) might be say 250 IOPS.

 On the other hand, once the sector is under the read head, a lot of data can be pulled in at once.
-New hard disks typically have [block sizes](http://en.wikipedia.org/wiki/Disk_sector) of 4KB, and all of that data can be slurped in instantly.
+New hard disks typically have [block sizes](http://en.wikipedia.org/wiki/Disk_sector) of 4KB, and all of that data can be slurped in essentially instantly.
 A good hard disk and controller can easily provide sequential read rates (or bandwidth) of over 100MB/s.

 ### Prefetching and Caching, or: Why is Bandwidth so good?